Your Flexible Working Options

 A Flexible Format to Suit Your Needs

-If you’re thinking about changing your working pattern, you could start by contacting our flexible and part-time recruitment agency.
+If you’re thinking about changing your working pattern, you could start by taking a look at some of our recent examples of part time and flexible working jobs.
 But firstly, there are a number of options to think about, which might fit your requirements.
 Here are three factors to bear in mind:

 |How many hours a week do you want to work?||When do you want to (or can you) work during the week?||How far do you want to travel to an office location – or can you work from home?|